AruneshS/meme-generator/README.md

 # The One-Stop Solution

-for all the Creative memers has arrived!
+for all the creative memers has arrived!

 ---